Wage Assistance Scheme (WAS)

 - Restaurants, pubs, tables d'hotes holding a tourist enterprise licence.**

 - Contract car businesses or contract bus businesses, event management companies, and**

 - Attractions, amusement parks, natural sites and museums.**

 - Foreign exchange dealers or money-changers;**

 - Shops under the Deferred Duty and Tax Scheme;**

 - Tourist shops operating in the premises of a hotel or a shop, outside a hotel, selling products mainly to tourists.**

-** Items(16) to (21) are applicable to businesses whose turnover has fallen by more than 40% in April 2021 as compared to the corresponding turnover in April 2019.
+** Items(15) to (20) are applicable to businesses whose turnover has fallen by more than 40% in March 2022 as compared to the corresponding turnover in March 2019.
 However, this condition does not apply to an enterprise which has been set up on or after 01 July 2019.

-The Eligible Employers will benefit financial assistance from the Government as per the table below:
+The Eligible Employers under sectors A and B will benefit financial assistance from the Government as per the table below: